aerosol/airbag/README.md

 A FIFO ets buffer implementation based on [`ets_buffer`][1].

 Buffer is a storage abstraction that resides in ets tables (RAM) under the hood.
-Therfore, buffers can store arbitrary terms (e.g. maps, structs, functions - literally `any()`) and are designed for concurrent access with a simple locking mechanism ensuring serializability.
+Therefore, buffers can store arbitrary terms (e.g. maps, structs, functions - literally `any()`) and are designed for concurrent access with a simple locking mechanism ensuring serializability.